-When you submit a job using Infoprint Submit, you can select a variety of options, including finishing.
-Build your job ticket as you usually would, and specify the finishing options that you want to use in the Finishing field on the Layout tab.
+When you submit a job using Infoprint Submit or Submit Express, you can select a variety of options, including finishing.
+Build your job ticket as you usually would, and specify the finishing options that you want to use in the Finishing field on the appropriate tab.